golanlevin/p5.plotSvg/documentation.md

 Returns **[boolean][29]** `true` if SVG recording is active, `false` otherwise.

+## Experimental Extension Hooks

+p5.plotSvg intentionally exposes a few low-level hooks for advanced experiments and companion add-ons.
+These hooks are not needed for ordinary SVG export, and they may change more readily than the main public API.

+During an active recording session, `p5plotSvg._commands` refers to the live internal command array that will be converted into SVG by `endRecordSvg()`.
+External code may inspect this array or append compatible command objects before export.
+This interface only exists between `beginRecordSvg()` and `endRecordSvg()`, and it is cleared after export.

+Related generic hooks include `injectSvgHeaderAttribute()`, `injectSvgDef()`, custom `attributes` arrays on injected command objects, and `setSvgExportPolylinesAsPaths()`.
+These make it possible to add custom namespaces, `<defs>` entries, command-level SVG attributes, or downstream-tool-specific path output without adding those experiments directly to the core library.

 <!-- WORK IN PROGRESS
 ## injectSvgHeaderAttribute
 Injects an attribute into the `<svg>` tag in the SVG header section.